folbricht/desync/README.md

 oci+https://ghcr.io/myuser/repo
 ```

-Since the OCI specification identifies blobs by SHA256 digest, OCI stores require desync to run with `--digest=sha256` instead of the default SHA512/256.
-Chunks are stored as blobs whose digest is the chunk ID.
-Registries verify that uploaded content matches the declared digest, so chunks are always stored uncompressed in OCI stores, regardless of the `uncompressed` store option.
-Credentials are provided via the `oci-credentials` section of the config file (see [Configuration](#configuration)).
+Every chunk is stored as its own artifact: a blob holding the chunk data (compressed unless the store is configured with `uncompressed`), referenced by a small manifest that is tagged with the chunk ID.
+Since the chunk ID appears only in the tag, the store works with desync's default SHA512/256 digest algorithm as well as SHA256, and the tagged manifest protects the chunk from registry garbage collection of unreferenced blobs.
+Reading a chunk takes two requests (manifest, then blob) and writing takes three, so combining a registry store with a local cache is recommended more than for most other store types.

+Credentials are looked up in this order: the `DESYNC_OCI_USERNAME` and `DESYNC_OCI_PASSWORD` environment variables, the `oci-credentials` section of the config file (see [Configuration](#configuration)), and finally the Docker credential store — registries logged into with `docker login` or `oras login` work without any desync configuration.

 </details>